jck-18/gitlab-enagament/README.md

 python src/advanced_topic_modeling.py
 ```

-This script analyzes GitLab documentation to identify key topics and their relationships.
+This script analyzes the GitLab handbook to identify key topics and their relationships.

 3. **Knowledge Base Generation**